LieOnLion/quad-docs/docs/welcome.md

 Quad is a mod that adds functional tags for items, blocks and enchantments to Minecraft.

-These tags range from what blocks make Cats want to sit on, to what enchantments protect you from burning on Magma Blocks, to even adding Ender Masks.
+These tags range from what blocks make cats want to sit on, to what enchantments protect you from burning on Magma Blocks, to even adding Ender Masks.

 ## How to use Quad

-Learn how to use Quad to its fullest with [#Getting Started](/docs/category/getting-started).

-You can see the full list of tags here at [#List of Tags](/docs/getting-stared/list-of-tags).
+Learn how to use Quad to its fullest with [#Getting Started](/category/getting-started) and see all the tags Quad adds here, [#List of Tags](/getting-stared/list-of-tags).

-For a more in-depth look at what each tag does, a list is here at [#Tags Extended](/docs/category/tags-extended).
+For a more in-depth look at what each tag does and what default items Quad adds to them, a list can be found here at [#Tags Extended](/category/tags-extended).